Siphon880gh/devbrain/Game Development - Blender/Shaping - Shapes, Edges, Architectural/Polybuild for Retopology, Mirror Modifier, Shrinkwrap.md

 ![](https://i.imgur.com/h6P0X6z.png)

 Add a subdivision level 2 modifier (CTRL+2).
-Refer to [[Subdivision surface modifier]].
+Refer to [[Subdivision Surface Modifier]].
 This will make it easier to add our new less and simplified geometries

 Right click object -> [[Shade Auto Smooth]]